Harold Frederick Pitcairn: Biography

-He was born on 20 December 1897 in Bryn Athyn, Pennsylvania, and started attending the Academy of the New Church at the age of six.
+He was born to John Pitcairn, Jr. and Gertrude Starkey Pitcairn on 20 December 1897 in Bryn Athyn, Pennsylvania, and started attending the Academy of the New Church at the age of six.

 Pitcairn's start in aviation was as an apprentice at Curtiss Aeroplane and Motor Company, in Hammondsport, during the summer of 1914.
 He then attended the Curtiss Flying School, in Newport News, during the summer of 1916.

 After the death of his father, Harold enrolled in the Wharton School of Business, but enlisted in the United States Army Air Service after the United States entry into WWI.
 He received flight training at Rich Field, but received an honorable discharge with the end of the war.
 He then married Clara Davis on 21 January 1919, and became employed with the Pittsburgh Plate Glass Company.
 In 1923, while acting as the president of Owosso Sugar Company, Harold purchased a Farman Sport for his personal use.

 Pitcairn founded Pitcairn Aviation (later to become Eastern Air Lines), and Pitcairn Aircraft Company which manufactured efficient airmail biplanes, and autogyros.
 Pitcairn hired Jim Ray as his chief pilot, and Agnew E. Larsen as his chief engineer, who in turn hired Harlan D. Fowler.
 On 2 November 1924, Pitcairn opened Pitcairn Field, located on his farm in Bryn Athyn.
 It included a 2000 ft runway, hangar, and Aero Club of Pennsylvania clubhouse.
 His fleet of planes included his Farman Sport, four Curtiss Orioles, a Standard Aircraft Corporation trainer, and two Martinsyde biplanes with enclosed cabins.
 Pitcairn started working on his first aircraft, the Pitcairn PA-1 Fleetwing, visited with Cierva in Madrid, and then filed his first of thirty rotary-wing patents on 2 March 1925.

 His Pitcairn PA-2 Sesquiwing won the 1926 National Air Races in both the efficiency race, and the high-speed race.
 With that success, Pitcairn continued work on helicopters, on the Pitcairn-Brewer engine, developing an air-mail line, running a flight school at Hallowell/Willow Grove Pitcairn Field No. 2, and then developing the Pitcairn PA-3 Orowing.
 On 28 January 1927, Pitcairn was awarded Contract Air Mail Route 19, CAM-19, an overnight mail route from New York to Atlanta, a distance of 760 mi, and then on 19 November he was awarded the Atlanta-Miami route, CAM-25.
 The aircraft he built to carry the mail, his Pitcairn Mailwing, first flew on 17 June.
 By the end of 1927, Pitcairn's company had sold 23 PA-3 Orowings, 5 Pitcairn PA-4 Fleetwing IIs, and 12 PA-5 Mailwings, flown 20,000 sight-seeing passengers, had 200 flight students, and operated 23 airplanes with 35 pilots.
 By January 1929, Pitcairn Aviation was the fourth largest mail carrier in terms of income, and the third largest interms of miles flown.